Wneh/komp14-testsuite/README.md

 $ git submodule update
 ````

-And you're done, the komp14-testsuite folder should be filled with content
+And you're done, the komp14-testsuite folder should be filled with content.

 ##Run the test script from ant